be-favorite/Distill/README.md

 # Taemo Bang's Blog
-This is my personal blog, you can find it at [taemobang.com](https://taemobang.com)

-This the source code for my [personal website](https://taemobang.com/about.html) and [research blog](https://taemobang.com/index.html).
+This the source code for my [personal website](https://taemobang.com) and [research blog](https://taemobang.com/index.html).
 It is created using the [R distill package](https://rstudio.github.io/distill/).